nendraharyo/f1analytics/README.md

 ├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
 ├── notebooks               <- Jupyter notebooks.
-Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
+Naming convention is a number (for │   │                          ordering), the creator's initials and a description, │   │                          e.g. `1.0-fw-initial-data-exploration`.
+│   ├── exploration         <- Notebooks that is designed for exploration, POC and use cases.
+Also function designs │   ├── interim             <- Final formatted notebooks that are ready for presentation or to report │                              e.g. `1.0-fw-initial-data-exploration`.
 ├── pyproject.toml          <- Build configuration.
 Don't change!
 Use `pip install -e .`
 │                              to install for development or to build `tox -e build`.